Yandex might lack the sort of global reach that Google has. But in the Russian market? Oh, it’s definitely giving Google a run for its money.

 Local SEO is a huge deal on Yandex.

-Search queries are split into two categories: location-dependent and location-independent.
+search queries are split into two categories: location-dependent and location-independent.
 Services (think taxis, gyms, etc.), personalities, products, and events usually fit into the first group, making up 15–30% of all searches on Yandex.

 If your site caters to any of those location-dependent niches, you’ll want to let Yandex know where you’re based.
 This way, it can show your pages to users in your target regions when possible.